daveashenden/silex-docker-boilerplate/Readme.md

-Geektastic Codetest Built upon Silex API Template
+Codetest Boilerplate Built upon Silex API Template
 ===

 Modified the starting point from [https://github.com/arnaudbaali/silex-docker-php7].
 Incoroporates DBAL and phpunit.

-This is a Silex project running with Docker, utilising docker-compose.
+This is a Silex project running with Docker, utilising docker-compose that I use for small proof of concept apis and codetests ( when using PHP)

 # Requirements